I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltdeletefilecontext.md

 );
 ````

-## -parameters
+## Parameters

-### -param Instance [in]
+`Instance`

 Opaque instance pointer for the caller.
 This parameter is required and cannot be <b>NULL</b>.

-### -param FileObject [in]
+`FileObject`

 File object pointer for the file.
 This parameter is required and cannot be <b>NULL</b>.

-### -param OldContext [out]
+`OldContext`

 Pointer to a caller-allocated variable that receives the address of the deleted context.
 If no matching context is found, this variable receives NULL_CONTEXT.
 This parameter is optional and can be <b>NULL</b>.
 (For more information about this parameter, see the following Remarks section.)

-## -returns
+## Return Value

 <b>FltDeleteFileContext</b> returns STATUS_SUCCESS or an appropriate NTSTATUS value, such as one of the following:
 <dl>
 <dt><b>STATUS_NOT_FOUND</b></dt>
 </dl>No matching context was found.
 This is an error code.
 <dl>
 <dt><b>STATUS_NOT_SUPPORTED</b></dt>
 </dl>File contexts are not supported for this file.
 This is an error code.

-## -remarks
+## Remarks

 The <b>FltDeleteFileContext</b> routine is available on Windows Vista and later.

 Because contexts are reference-counted, it is not usually necessary for a minifilter driver to call a routine such as <b>FltDeleteFileContext</b> or <a href="..\fltkernel\nf-fltkernel-fltdeletecontext.md">FltDeleteContext</a> to explicitly delete a context.